Learn the Top 5 Worm Composting Fears and Their Solutions

+What are your fears about vermicomposting?
 What is holding you back from starting your own worm composting bin today?
 Chances are, its one of the top 5 fears about vermicomposting that all beginners share.
 This article will help you claim your worm composting fears and more importantly, identify their solutions so you and your worms can live happily ever after.

 1. Worm Escape!
 Thousands of worms are crawling all over my house!